tauzn-clock/pylbfgs/readme.md

         return 0.0

-Optionally define a callback to receive the progress of the optimization process:
+Optionally, define a callback to receive the progress of the optimization process:

     def progress(x, g, fx, xnorm, gnorm, step, k, ls):
         # Print variables to screen or file or whatever.
 Return zero to